cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Considerations:

 * The `draw print` instruction manipulates the text buffer and therefore interferes with the Print Merging optimization again.
 This optimization would need to be switched off.
 * A separate function for each possible alignment is required.
-Unused functions aren't compiled, so there isn't any penalty with defining a function for each existing alignment, but it is tedious and cumbersome.
+Unused functions aren't compiled, so there isn't any cost in terms of instruction space to defining a function for each existing alignment, but it is tedious and cumbersome.
 Defining all possible variants for instructions that have several keyword arguments might become unfeasible.

-## The `ucontrol getblock` instruction
+## The `ucontrol getBlock` instruction

 The `ucontrol getBlock` instruction is an example of instruction which has output parameters.
 Also, we know it is an instruction which doesn't modify the Mindustry World and therefore is safe.
-If not known by Mindcode, it could be defined like this:
+Had it not be known by Mindcode, it could be defined like this:

 ```
 // the ML7A target uses a bit different syntax for getBlock from the ML7 target.
 #set target = ML7A;

-// Using 'getBlock2' as a namoe to avoid clashing with the existing function name
+// Using 'getBlock2' as a name to avoid clashing with the existing function name
 inline def getBlock2(x, y, out type, out floor)
     mlog("ucontrol", "getBlock", in x, in y, out type, out building, out floor);
     return building;